 Our Upcoming Events

-Oakland’s robust office market has held fairly strong in the face of the recent economic downturn, with sub-lease activity staying fairly level compared to spikes in other Bay Area office centers.
+Oakland’s robust office market has had strong growth in recent years.
 In fact, over two million square feet of office space is now fully entitled for development in the Central Business District, including prime sites along Broadway, Lake Merritt and Downtown City Center.

 Oakland’s Central Business District and Jack London Square contain nearly 19 million square feet of office space, including 8.7 million square feet of Class A space.
-Class A vacancy rates have increased from its 8% average since 2004, to approximately 12%, reflecting the current economic environment.
-Annual rents range from $23.40 to $36.00 annually, with average rents falling almost 7% since the 3rd quarter of 2009, to $31.68.
+Class A vacancy rates have dropped to 4.2% in the Central Business District.
+Average asking rent is $2.94.

 For more information about the Office market, contact Aliza Gallo, firstname.lastname@example.org or (510) 238-7405.